oaimli/SciTrek/README.md

 ### Post-training open-weight LLMs with SciTrek

+For post-training with supervised fine-tuning (SFT) and Reinforcement Learning with Verifiable Rewards (RLVR), refer to the folder of train_full.

 If you are going to use our dataset to test or train your model, please cite our paper:

 [Li et al. 2025] Miao Li, Alexander Gurung, Irina Saparina, Mirella Lapata.
 "Who Gets Cited Most?
 Benchmarking Long-Context Numerical Reasoning on Scientific Articles". arXiv 2509.21028, 2025.